Netflix/PigPen/README-for-Pig-Users.md

         tokens = p.split(lc)
         return filter(lambda t: t != '', tokens)

-Probably not the best python - it's not my native tounge.
+Probably not the best python - it's not my native tongue.
 But that's kinda the point.

 Notice that our UDF is defining the names & types of the return values.
 If we don't do that, Pig thinks that our function returns a bytearray.
 Bytearrays are generally useless if you want to interact with the field.